 - Water Tower Sundown (FT 278.02)

 Here is a suggested 7 mile route:

 - Park at Chatfield Trailhead (just off Route 125 in Ripton)

 - Ride Widow’s Clearing Trail west from Chatfield (not down FR 67)

 - When you come to a junction with the Sundown Trail, you can stay left to stay on Widow’s Clearing Trail (reducing ride down road later) or you can go right onto Sundown Trail to extend your ride with a longer road ride).
 Either way, you will intersect Forest Road (FR) 32 (a dirt road).

 - Take left onto FR 32 and ride south to FR 103.

 - Take left onto 103 (where you will see horse symbol) which is known as Horseshoe Trail.
-There is a gate at the start of 103 but we have cleared vegetation to the left of it to allow for horse passage.
+There is a gate at the start of 103 but vegetation has been cleared to the left of it to allow for horse passage.

-- Take 67 north back to Chatfield parking lot
+- Take FR 67 north back to Chatfield parking lot